icholy/cookiemonster/README.md

 }
 ```

-## Hooks:
+## WebHooks:

-Each application can be configured with a wafte webhook.
+Each application can be configured with a wafer webhook.
 These are invoked every time a user logs in via wafer.

 Example config file (for the wafer server):